Binary neutron star mergers as the source of the highest energy cosmic rays

-{\bf Overview}\\ The very large exposures of the Pierre Auger Observatory in Argentina and the Telescope Array in Utah (TA) have resulted in $\approx$ 50,000 events having been recorded above 10 EeV ($10^{19}$ eV)~\cite{GollupAD_ICRC252}, of which more than 40 are above 100 EeV~\cite{augerTop100}.
-At these energies, Galactic cosmic rays (GCRs) make a negligible contribution.
+{\bf Overview}\\ The very large exposures of the Pierre Auger Observatory in Argentina and the Telescope Array in Utah have resulted in $\approx$ 50,000 events having been recorded above 10 EeV ($10^{19}$ eV)~\cite{GollupAD_ICRC252}, of which more than 40 are above 100 EeV~\cite{augerTop100}.
+Above 10 EeV, Galactic cosmic rays (GCRs) make a negligible contribution.
 The cutoff in the spectrum at the highest energies is due to a combination of limited accelerating-power of the sources and Greisen-Zatsepin-Kuzmin processing~\cite{Greisen66,ZK66,AugerCombinedFit23}.
 For protons, GZK energy loss is due primarily to inelastic scattering on cosmic microwave background photons.
-For nuclei, interactions with the CMB and other extragalactic background light cause spallation or breakup; these interactions conserve the energy per nucleon.
-The rigidity, $\mathcal{R}\equiv E/Ze$, where $E$ is energy and $Ze$ is charge, is twice the energy per nucleon, for common nuclei except protons, and thus is approximately conserved during propagation.
+For nuclei, interactions with the cosmic microwave background (CMB) and other extragalactic background light cause spallation or breakup; these interactions conserve the energy per nucleon.
+For common nuclei other than protons, the rigidity, $\mathcal{R}\equiv E/Ze$, is twice the energy per nucleon and is thus approximately conserved during propagation.

-The observed composition above 10 EeV is consistent with UHECRs being nuclei with a relatively narrow range of rigidities centered on $\mathcal{R}\approx 4$ EV.
-(See, e.g., Fig.~4 of~\cite{bf23}.)
-Below 10 EeV lies a transition region where the low end of the extragalactic spectrum overlaps the highest energy Galactic cosmic rays.
-The light extragalactic component is well-explained as resulting from spallation of primary UHE nuclei as they pass through the environment surrounding the accelerator~\cite{ufa15}.
-The protons' origin as spallation products -- revealed by their having a common energy per nucleon rather than rigidity, with respect to other UHECRs -- is a key indicator of the validity of this mechanism.
+The observed composition above 10 EeV is consistent with UHECRs being nuclei with a narrow range of rigidities centered on $\mathcal{R}\approx 4$ EV; see Fig.~\ref{fig:rig_spec} in Sec.
+1 of~\cite{SupMat}.
+The light extragalactic component below 10 EeV is well-explained as resulting from spallation of primary UHE nuclei as they pass through the environment surrounding the accelerator~\cite{ufa15}.

+{\bf Constraints on UHECR sources}\\ \uline{1.
+Universal maximum rigidity:} The most puzzling feature of UHECRs is that the range of nuclear masses present at any given energy is small~\cite{augerComposition14}, so the rigidity spread is very narrow -- only a factor-few in width~\cite{bf23}.
+Uncertainties in modeling hadronic interactions in the relevant forward kinematic regime mean that the absolute value of the central mass at any given energy is uncertain at up to the $\approx 20$\% level.
+However the fractional {\it spread} in mass is largely model independent and is unambiguously narrow (Sec.
+1 of~\cite{SupMat}).